MartinBurian/kosapy/README.md

 Performance
 -----------
-kosapy has been developed literally overnight, so it might have performance issues.
-It uses lazy loading of xlinked resources and features a simple http cache, but further speedups are sure possible.
-We'll see if it gets slow enough to be annoying.
+Fetched resources, or more precisely all the HTTP responses from KosAPI, are cached using requests_cache.
+There are two utility methods built into kosapy, but if you need something special, please refer to [*requests_cache docs*](https://requests-cache.readthedocs.org/en/latest/) and suit yourself.

+The cache will write to the current directory into file kosapy_cache.sqlite.
+The cache lifetime is 24h, erase by deleting the file.

+You can disable the cache and enable it again:

+    # disable cache
+    k.use_cache(False)

+    # enable cache
+    k.use_cache(True)

+But really, why would you disable the cache?
+If you were to fetch all students ever on FEE, it might be a good idea, but it's up to you.

 MISC
 ----
 kosapy is very young, it might change drastically in the future, But we still strongly encourage you to use it and report bugs!

+kosapy has been developed literally overnight, so it might have performance issues.
+It uses lazy loading of like everything and features a simple http cache, but further speedups are sure possible.
+We'll see if it gets slow enough to be annoying.

 We will be implementing OAuth2.
 Sometime.